Sinfolke/ispa-parser/README.md

  9. Since the parser is for multiple languages for each language will be different shared library responsible for outputting the result.
 For the first i only create library to output C++ results.
 This library converts IR into approaritate language
  10. After all done i can adjust parser rule syntax and do bootstrap
 ### Todo
-  Add handle of variables in Rule_other
+  Add handle of variables in Rule_other (*?)

-  Add handle of ${} in string
+  Add handle of ${} in string (?)

-  Fix error with incorrect replaceDublications

   Necessary:

+    Fix segmentation fail for inline tokens and rules that are only reffering to another token/rule (*)

-    Add inline of automatic tokens when value accessed
+    Add inline of automatic tokens when value accessed (?)

+    Add shadow variable (e.g the array variable when qualifiers + and * are used.
+Use that variable when value accessed) (*)

 ### Parser syntax